What is Pull Planning in Construction? A Complete Overview

 In pull plan construction, the control approach is centralized, whereas in push planning, a decentralized approach is used where teams are responsible for their tasks without collaboration among teams.

-illustration showing push vs pull comparison
+Image showing push vs pull difference

 Source - Six Sigma